BadrIT/bractal/README.md

 ## Pre-requisites

-This guide assumes that you've at least some basic knowlede about the following topics :
+This guide assumes that you've at least some basic knowledge about the following topics :

    1. [React](https://reactjs.org/docs/getting-started.html)
    2. [GraphQL](https://www.howtographql.com)